 Especially in eCommerce holiday season, the larger volume of queries will contain many of the same types.
 If each is taking (say) an hour of an agent’s time to solve the solution pathway yet is always the same, it’s worth looking for a way to automate it and make it easier.
 Resolution pathways can easily be automated with a chatbot or dynamic FAQ:

 Save time with automation

 Every minute you can put back into an agent’s day saves you money – and increases your capacity in peak season.
 Ultimately, you are available 24/7, and questions can be solved immediately.

 Tip: Integrate your current customer service software to get the most out of your data or build an AI-Chatbot to automate conversations.

 Remember the silos we discussed?
 Departments working on their own without knowing what other people are doing?
-That is why you should bring Service, Sales & Marketing together and break those silos down.
+That is why you should bring service, sales and marketing together and break those silos down.
 You can take advantage of up-sell and cross-sell opportunities by communicating with each other and ensuring that information can flow easily between departments.
-It is all about teamwork!
+It is all about teamwork.